 Cremated, Ashes given to family or friend.

-Specifically: Ashes retained by children in Virginia (scattering/burial to be decided)
+Specifically: Ashes retained by son in Virginia (scattering/burial yet to be decided)

 Created by: Gigi M. Jackson